-Idaho Bear Hunt Report
+Trip Taken: Idaho Black Bear Hunt

 I actually ranged one and put my crosshairs on it, but I didn’t feel good about the shot.
 That same evening Matt wanted to sit with me in the same area and a nice cinnamon colored bear gave me a pretty good shot.
-I ranged it about 245 yard and Matt was able to stop it broadside.
+I ranged the bear about 245 yard and Matt was able to stop it broadside.
 I was shaking like a leave and pulled the trigger so hard that I shot behind it.
 Matt thought maybe I hit it, so he went looking for blood, but without any luck.
 I thought for sure I just screwed my only opportunity to harvest a black bear.
 The third day was a bummer and I was feeling sorry for myself.

-We went there the following morning with 7-people and looked all over where I shot the bear and couldn’t find it anywhere! right when all hope was lost one of the guides noticed a little blood down lower on a atv trail.
+We went there the following morning with 7-people and looked all over where I shot the bear and couldn’t find it anywhere!
+Right when all hope was lost one of the guides noticed a little blood down lower on a ATV trail.
 We followed the blood trail about 200 yards and notice it started to go back up hill.
 The guides looked at me and said this is not good.

 “Black Bear Hunter”